 When we expanded and renovated Cruise Terminal 4, we kept sustainability top of mind and received our first Leadership in Energy and Environmental Design (LEED) certification for making many energy-efficient improvements.
 Read more

-The Port is in its fifth year of energy-efficient equipment upgrades (Energy Performance Project led by Trane South Florida- $$4.4 million) in the cruise terminals and office buildings to produce annual reductions of: CO2 - 9.8 million pound; Sulfur Dioxide - 61,101 pounds; Nitrous Dioxide - 17, 091 pounds.
+In April 2019, the Port completed a ten-year energy-efficient equipment upgrade project (led by Trane South Florida - $4.4 million) in the cruise terminals and office buildings to produce annual reductions of: CO2 - 9.8 million pound; Sulfur Dioxide - 61,101 pounds; Nitrous Dioxide - 17, 091 pounds.
+The project also resulted in an annual savings of approximately 6,540,825 kilowatt-hours ($45,858 per year) and $773,339 in capital costs.

 FPL Clean Energy Plant